Top Reasons to Choose the Orange County Convention Center

 With more than 35 years of experience, the Orange County Convention Center (OCCC) knows how to produce seamless conventions, meetings and events that will have your attendees wanting to return to Orlando soon.
 Here’s a look at the top reasons why you should choose this state-of-the-art facility the next time you meet in Orlando!

-Considered the “Center of Hospitality,” the OCCC is the second-largest convention facility in America, offering 2.1 million square feet of exhibition space and 480,000 square feet of flexible function space.
+Considered the “Center of Hospitality,” the OCCC is the second-largest convention facility in America, offering 2.1 million square feet of exhibition space and 480,000 square feet of flexible function space — and additional space is being added.
 Located just 15 minutes from Orlando International Airport (MCO), it was rated the No. 1 meeting facility in the country by Business Review USA.

 The center features oversized loading docks for shows that require large equipment.
 It also follows Florida’s right-to-work laws.
 Additionally, our top-rated convention hotels and resorts add an additional 3 million square feet of space for meetings and events, including incredible outdoor space that can accommodate various sized groups.